 Contains no parabens, sulfates, phthalates, or toxins.
 Vegan and cruelty-free

 I have given up with the bags under my eyes….
 Because I have had them since I was a child, I guess the only thing that would really help is surgery.
 And I am not quite ready for that yet.
 But, especially in the wintertime, when the wind makes eyes teary, the outer corners tend to get red or dry.
 Then I occasionally use Badger Damascus Rose Beauty Balm.
 The scent is a bit strong for my taste, so I prefer using this only in the evenings.
 I also use this balm for any dry spot on my skin.
 I like Badger as a brand – it is a small family-owned company from New Hampshire.
 I have some other products from them but will tell you more in the future.

 No chemicals, synthetics, fragrances, parabens, or GMOs, BPA Free, Phthalate Free, Certified Gluten-Free

 I am not a heavy consumer of deodorants.
-But I wanted my new one to be absolutely plastic and baking soda free.
-So I ordered MeowMeow Tweet’s Rose Geranium baking soda free stick.
+But I wanted my new one to be absolutely plastic and baking soda-free.
+So I ordered MeowMeow Tweet’s Rose Geranium baking soda-free stick.
 The package is compostable or recyclable.
-The texture of the product itself is kind of “hard”.
+The texture of the product itself is “hard”.
 So, it feels like I need to really scrub the product into my armpits.
 But as it has not irritated my skin so far, this has not been a problem.